Farouk Seif, Associate Editor

 Manuscripts are to be submitted electronically in standard word processing format (.rtf, .doc, .docx and .odt formats are acceptable) with an accompanying pdf file for verification of formatting.
 The Documents should be double-spaced throughout, with at least 1 inch margins, using 11 point type size for text, 10 point for extracts (block quotes) and References, and 9 point for footnotes.

 Manuscripts may be divided as appropriate into sections with descriptive headings—but not numbers alone.
 Single quote marks are to be used for quoted material within double quotes; brackets are to be used within parentheses; and italics are to be used (sparingly) for emphasized expressions and terminology from other languages.
+Only verbatim materials should be placed in quotes.
+If punctuation is not part of the original material, it should be placed outside of the quotation.

 Line drawings (labelled as “Figures” in the text) and other images (also labelled as “Figures” in the text) are to be inserted directly into the text with careful in-text introductions, consecutively numbered titles (e.g., “Figure 1”) and adequately descriptive captions.
 Tables should be numbered consecutively and labelled with adequately descriptive captions.